sglkc/hoyolab-auto-daily/README.md

-# Honkai: Star Rail Daily Check Inator
+# Hoyolab Auto Daily Check In

 Today's check in status:
 [![If you see this text, chances are the automation hasn't run.
 Do your setup below!](../../actions/workflows/login.yml/badge.svg)](../../actions/workflows/login.yml)